ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/target.md

 Ensure that the drivers are present at the correct level in the directory structure:

 1. Add startup code and CMSIS specific headers.
-You may obtain the startup code and other CMSIS specific headers from the device manufacturer or the CMSIS packs from KEIL.
+You may obtain the startup code and other CMSIS specific headers from the device manufacturer or the CMSIS packs from KEIL&reg;.
 1. Add peripherals to the `device_has_add` key in `targets.json` and include all relevant drivers for all these peripherals.
 1. Implement Mbed OS HAL APIs for all hardware peripherals mentioned in `device_has`.
 1. Ensure that `Objects.h` declares peripherals and is available in the `/api` directory.